…and the Zombie Apocalypse Rides Again

 And it was loved.

-Today, the children of the flower children would never be caught dead in such a crude conveyance.
+But today, the children of the flower children would never be caught dead in such a crude conveyance.

 Not that they are any less idealistic, but everything their radical forebears ever marched for, or sat in against, is now legal (or socially acceptable).